Percona-QA/pquery/README.md

 pquery v2.0 is under active development, and v1.0 will be supported by request.

-# pquery v2.0 changes & new features?
+# What is new in pquery v2.0?
 pquery v2.0 can be used for single and multi-node (cluster, replication etc.) testing.
 It can sent *different* SQL to each tested node.
 It is also possible to enable the SQL randomizer only for particular nodes.
 It also supports the same features as v1.0.

 The configuration file was introduced in v2.0 as a replacement for the many CLI options.